XuMengyaAmy/SurgicalBlender/README.md

+# Task 2: Image-to-Image Translation (De-Blood and De-Smoke)

-## 4. Image-to-Image Translation: Investigation of the ability to remove smoke and blood in 3D surgical images using unpaired and paired data
+Investigation of the ability to remove smoke and blood in 3D surgical images using unpaired and paired data

 <img src = "DeBlood_DeSmoke/imgs/VisualComparison.png" width=961>